Call for Proposals opens January 6, 2015:

 - Letters of Intent for FY2016 JGI-EMSL Collaborative Science Research accepted until April 6, 2015.

 Annual Calls are usually issued in mid-December to early February and may include options to focus on Science Theme topics, team on larger research campaigns, or use multiple facilities (e.g., the JGI-EMSL Collaborative Science Initiative).
 Proposals are encouraged that couple experiments with theory, modeling or simulation, and access is granted beginning October 1 following award decisions.
 Details of the Annual Call and any special requirements for the different options offered are provided in the Call announcement.
+Note that EMSL cannot accommodate late submissions for new user proposals or extension requests.

 On occasion, researchers may have opportunities to request access through special science calls that are announced outside of the normal call cycle.
 These calls will typically follow unique proposal submission, review and access schedules, and researchers should pay special attention to the details announced in these calls.